 Basement wall insulation conserves energy, saves money, and increases your living comfort indoors.
-You can have your basement walls insulated from either the exterior, or the interior.
+You can have your basement walls insulated from either the exterior or the interior.
 Each option has a proper purpose; both share major advantages.

 Reduces Energy Consumption

-Insulating your basement walls provides a protective cover which shields your home from temperature fluctuations in extreme climates.
+Insulating your basement walls provides a protective cover that shields your home from temperature fluctuations in extreme climates.
 Basement wall insulation aids in temperature regulation, keeping your home warmer in the winter and cooler in the summer.
-You will reduce the your energy bills by operating the heater or air conditioner at lower intensities.
+You will reduce your energy bills by operating the heater or air conditioner at lower intensities.

 Lowers Moisture Content